iFryno/Various-PowerShell-Scripts/README.md

 **Thread Scheduling Policy:** Changes heterogeneous short running thread scheduling between all processors or prefer performant processors.

+**True Immediate Mode:** Forces the GPU scheduler to use the Flip Immediate presentation model, bypassing the render queue and presenting frames as soon as they're ready.

 **User Account Control:** Enables or disables UAC.

 > [!NOTE]